Kelley Abbey

 Kelley Abbey (born 28 July 1966) is an Australian actress, choreographer, singer and dancer.
 She has been a leading performer and choreographer in TV, film and musical theatre for more than 20 years.
 She remains best known for her role on soap opera E Street as Jo-Jo Adams.

-Abbey played Sheila in the 2003 Australian cast of Hair and Rizzo in an arena production of Grease, and later choreographed an arena stadium tour of Grease – the Arena Spectacular.
+Abbey played Sheila in the 2003 Australian cast of the musical Hair and Rizzo in an arena production of Grease, and later choreographed an arena stadium tour of Grease – the Arena Spectacular.
 Other musicals Abbey has choreographed include Follies at the Sydney Opera House, Footloose and most recently Hugh Jackman's The Boy from Oz in the Arena for which she won a Helpmann Award along with Kenny Ortega.